The Web address of this

 Think of a "problem child" who has affected your life.
 Such kids may lie,

-cheat, steal, bully, defy, withhold, act "irresponsibly," balk at learning,
+cheat, steal, bully, defy, withhold, act "irresponsibly," fail

 are "social misfits," "hyperactive," disrespectful, "selfish," sneaky,